Mook (Pittsburgh graffiti artist): After graffiti

 As of 2004, Monack had become a tattoo artist in Pittsburgh.
 When asked by the Pittsburgh Tribune-Review about his opinion on the latest crop of the city's graffiti artists, he described them as "garbage."
 Though, even years after ceasing his tagging, Mook's "infamy precedes him in many circles of the city."
-By 2008, Monack was described as having been replaced in local urban folklore by a now deceased graffiti tagger Daniel Montano whose moniker is MFONE.
+By 2008, Monack was described as having been replaced in local urban folklore by a now deceased graffiti tagger Daniel Montano whose moniker was MFONE.